AveryWold/BO4-Stats/README.md

-Added basic validation to username. still a couple kinks to work out.
+Added the ability to compare 2 gamer tags and basic validation